 Tax

 The past year has again been a challenging time.
-The strength of Japan’s economy remains uncertain, due to developments in overseas economic activity and prices; developments in the situation surrounding Ukraine and in commodity prices; and the course of COVID-19 at home and abroad and its impact.
-The EBC is grateful for the Japanese Government’s efforts to continue to propose new and enhanced tax incentives for revitalisation and transformation of the Japanese economy.
+The strength of Japan’s economy remains uncertain due to developments in overseas economic activity and prices, as well as the situation surrounding Ukraine and fluctuations in commodity prices.
+The EBC is grateful for the Japanese Government’s efforts to continue proposing new and enhanced tax incentives aimed at revitalising and transforming the Japanese economy.

 Notwithstanding the economic shocks due to external factors, the pace of technological change and digital transformation continues to accelerate.
 The EBC congratulates the establishment of the Digital Agency in September 2021 which is tasked with formulating a digital strategy and making policy recommendations to other ministries and agencies.
-The 2022 tax reform proposals boosted and extended existing measures to encourage innovation and investment in new technology through tax credits and allowances.
+Key initiatives are designed to stimulate research and development (R&D), bolster domestic production in strategic sectors, and enhance the competitiveness of Japanese enterprises.
+A notable feature of the reform is the introduction of an “Innovation Box” regime.
+This allows companies to deduct 30% of qualifying income derived from domestic transfers or licensing of certain intellectual property (IP), such as patents and copyrights related to artificial intelligence (AI) software developed through in-house R&D in Japan.
 The EBC welcomes these efforts and calls for further focus in these areas to ensure that Japan maintains its global competitiveness.

 The Japanese Government has made ambitious pledges regarding climate change and creating a sustainable society, which are supported by tax reform proposals encouraging companies to reduce carbon emissions.
 The EBC considers that many opportunities remain to expand the scope and scale of tax incentives in this area which should have further positive impact on Japan’s attractiveness to foreign investors and individuals.